oliveira-lab/MuSiMa/README.md

 ## Purpose
 MuSiMa:
 - Identifies positions of user-specified motifs across multiple DNA sequences provided in FASTA format or a single multi-sequence FASTA file.
 - Calculates observed versus expected motif occurrences in sliding windows of varying sizes (user defined) with a given step (also user defined).
 Innermost layer corresponds to the smallest window size.
 The expected motif occurrence is computed either as i) the product of the genome-wide motif frequency and the number of potential motif sites within each window, under a null model of uniform random distribution across the sequence; or ii) using a Markov chain of a specified order through sequence transition probabilities (maximum order allowed is L-2, where L is the motif's length).
+If motif is palindromic, only one set of layers is produced.
+Otherwise two sets of layers will be produced (sense + antisense strands).
 - Computes z-scores to assess statistical significance of motif enrichment or depletion.
 - Generates circular visualizations saved as a PDF file (`musima_plot_MOTIF.pdf`), prints the raw z-score values for each window (`results_list_MOTIF.txt`), and a summary file (`summary_stats.txt`) providing mean z-scores and significant (|z|>2) window counts per motif and FASTA file.